icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 definitions represent the contract between your client and server applications.
 It is critical for both applications to share the same Slice definitions.

-A minimal Slice contract defines an interface with an operation, for example:
+A minimal Slice contract defines an interface with an operation, for instance:
 ```slice
 module HelloExample